 Limitations are described as weaknesses that could potentially affect the outcomes of a research study (Ross & Bibler Zaidi, 2019).
-Anticipated limitations described in chapter one detailed possible issues with convenience sampling, limitations of data source, transferability of information, the use of semi structured interview questions, and the transcription of data using third party tools.
+Anticipated limitations described in Chapter 1 detailed possible issues with convenience sampling, limitations of data source, transferability of information, the use of semi structured interview questions, and the transcription of data using third party tools.

-Two limitations that were present was the amount of time for each interview and the lack of funding.
+Two limitations that were present were the amount of time for each interview and the lack of funding.
 Participant 3 was actively teaching in her classroom since her kids came back early during her planning period.
 It was not determined if she would find another teacher to take over during the interview.
 This was the only available time she had for the interview.
-Zoom Business and Survey Monkey were expensive and required a monthly subscription that was not a part of my budget which caused a delay in data collection.
+Zoom Business and Survey Monkey came with budgetary restrictions which caused a delay in data collection.
 Having additional funding could have potentially acquired the researcher to start data collection early as well as collected more data to contribute to the study.
 Self-reporting and transferability of information were a limitation due to participants giving vague details or not elaborating on their questions relating to their PWI experiences.

 One of the most significant limitations in this study was the sample size of mostly female African American alumni.
-The sample size met methodology minimums however a sample size with the equal amounts of African America males and females could have been a more accurate sample of the population of participants that are alumni from PWIs.
-The number of one-on-one interviews could have possibly narrowed the amount of data given due to only ten participants out of the twenty-six wanted to do a one-to-one interview.
+The sample size met methodology minimums; however, a sample size with the equal amounts of African American males and females could have been a more accurate sample of the population of participants that are alumni from PWIs.
+The number of one-on-one interviews could have possibly narrowed the amount of data given because only 10 of the 26 participantsparticipated.
 Fortunately, the two data collection tools that were used helped to increase the total number of participants that either participated in an interview or questionnaire.

 A limitation that was present in the study was the use of social media groups that had majority female members.
-The recruitment flyer was posted however, the social media groups were geared towards African American alumni in the South Atlantic Region which could have possibly limited the scope of male participants and prevented the researcher from reaching other African American alumni outside the South Atlantic area.
+The recruitment flyer was posted; however, the social media groups were geared towards African American alumni in the South Atlantic Region which could have possibly limited the scope of male participants and prevented the researcher from reaching other African American alumni outside the South Atlantic area.
 Multiple participants belonged to the same social media group which also caused a limitation.
 Fortunately, the number of African American alumni in the social media groups were vast.
 A substantial number of participants were recruited which caused for conclusion of data collection within a short time frame.

 This research met the overall goal of this study.
 The overall goal of the study was to see if having an African American faculty or peer contributed to the success of African American alumni at predominantly White institutions.
 Most participants reported having an African American faculty or peer that contributed to their success at their PWI.
 The sample proved the importance of the contributions of African American faculty and peers at PWIs.